First Scan Search for Dark Photon Dark Matter with a Tunable Superconducting Radio-Frequency Cavity

 The stability analysis included both frequency drift and microphonics effect.
 For every group of $50$ scan steps, we tested the drift of the resonant frequency for $100$ seconds, which is equivalent to the data recording time for one scan.
 The drift of $f_0$, denoted by $\delta f_d$, is presented in the left panel of Fig.\,\ref{mph}.
 As we selected the peak of the PSD as the resonant frequency bin every $10$ seconds, the $100$-second interval included the $10$-step evolution of $\delta f_d$.
 In most cases, we observed a gradual increase over time due to the resistance of the cavity to mechanical deformation.
 The maximal value of the frequency drift, $\delta f_d^{\rm max}$, is $1.5$\,Hz.

 On the other hand, the microphonics effect that leads to oscillatory deviation of the resonant frequency \cite{Pischalnikov:2019iyu} does not necessarily reflect on the peak position of PSDs with $10$-second intervals.
-Instead, we employed the Digital Phase-Locked Loops (PLL) system available in the Vertical Test Facility (VTS) to evaluate the microphonics \cite{Pischalnikov:2019iyu}.
+Instead, we employed the Digital Phase-Locked Loops (PLL) system available in the VTS to evaluate the microphonics \cite{Pischalnikov:2019iyu}.
 This system introduces a coherent field into the SRF cavity, and the oscillatory deviation of the resonant frequency is reflected in the change rate of the relative phase, given by $2\pi\,\delta f_m =\D \phi/\D t$.
 In the right panel of Fig.\,\ref{mph}, we present the results of the microphonics test for a $100$-second interval.
 The histogram of $\delta f_m$ indicates the dominance of the drift effect, which follows a Gaussian distribution with a root mean square (rms) value of $\delta f_m^{\rm rms}=4.1$\,Hz.
-The DPDM signals are expected to broaden according to the same Gaussian distribution, with an efficiency $\eta_{\rm bin}$ given by $\eta_{\rm bin}=\text{erf}\left(\Delta f_0/(2\sqrt{2}\delta f_m^{\rm rms})\right)$, where $\text{erf}(x)$ represents the error function.
+We conservatively assume that the accumulation of DPDM signals follows the same Gaussian distribution, with an efficiency $\eta_{\rm bin}$ given by $\eta_{\rm bin}=\text{erf}\left(\Delta f_0/(2\sqrt{2}\delta f_m^{\rm rms})\right)$, where $\text{erf}(x)$ represents the error function.
 By maximizing the signal-to-noise ratio (SNR) $\propto \eta_{\rm bin}/\sqrt{\Delta f_0}$, the choice of $\Delta f_0$ can be optimized, which results in $\Delta f_0 \simeq 2.8\,\delta f_m^{\rm rms}\simeq 11.5$\,Hz and $\eta_{\rm bin} \simeq 84\%$.